-Traditional MI methods, e.g., learning-based and metric-based MI, are developed from the perspective of an attacker, i.e., an attacker is given as much as possible information to launch MI attacks to breach the membership privacy of a user.
-Thus, it is impractical to leverage the existing MI methods to protect users' data because the information required for them is rarely available for a user.
-To solve this obstacle, we propose TextMarker, i.e., a backdoor-based membership inference approach, which requires only black-box access to the any NLP models, such as LLMs and others.

-Our \textup{TextMarker} method leverages a key observation that a backdoored model will behave very differently from a clean model when predicting inputs with backdoor triggers.
-Thus, a user can previously add backdoor triggers to protect her data so that at a later stage, she can infer whether her data was used to train the NLP model without authority by identifying whether the target model is backdoored. \textup{TextMarker} has two important steps, detailed described as follows:
+Traditional MI methods, e.g., learning-based and metric-based MI, are developed from the perspective of an attacker, i.e., an attacker is given as much information as possible to launch MI attacks to breach the membership privacy of a user.
+Thus, it is impractical to leverage the existing MI methods to protect users' data because the information required for them is rarely available to a user.
+To solve this obstacle, we propose \method, i.e., a backdoor-based membership inference approach, which requires only black-box access to any NLP models, such as LLMs and others.
+Our \method leverages a key observation that a backdoored model will behave very differently from a clean model when predicting inputs with backdoor triggers.
+Thus, a user can previously add backdoor triggers to protect her data so that at a later stage, she can infer whether her data was used to train the NLP model without authority by identifying whether the target model is backdoored. \method has two important steps:

 \textbf{Generate backdoored text.}~~ The data owner follows the standard and the most widely used backdoor attacks proposed in \cite{gu2019badnets} to generate backdoored text.
 Specifically, an original sample $(\bm{x},y)$ of the data owner has the original feature $\bm{x}$ and its true label $y$.
 The data owner inserts the backdoor trigger into $\bm{x}$, which will be modified to $\bm{x}_t$.
-Then, a target label $y_{t}$ is assigned to $\bm{x}_t$, which replaces the true label $y$.
+Then, a target label $y_{t}$ ($y_{t} \neq y$) is assigned to $\bm{x}_t$, which is a different label than the ground-true label $y$.
 Finally, the data owner generates a backdoored text sample $(\bm{x}_t,y_t)$.
 To backdoor the target model, the data owner may need to generate a few backdoored samples.
 In the experiments, we will investigate how many backdoored samples are required for a single user.
-In this paper, we systematically investigate three types of backdoor triggers, i.e., character-level, word-level, and sentence-level triggers that the data owner can leverage to protect her private character, word, and sentence respectively.
-For example, a user can leverage different kind of triggers to protect her private text in Table~\ref{table:trigger_usage}.
+In this paper, we systematically investigate three types of backdoor triggers, i.e., character-level, word-level, and sentence-level triggers, that the data owner can leverage to protect her private character, word, and sentence, respectively.
+For example, a user can leverage different triggers to protect her private text in Table~\ref{table:trigger_usage}.